Regenplatz/DataScience/Time Series/README.txt

 Data was obtained from https://www.ecad.eu/dailydata/predefinedseries.php# in April 2020.

-Following datasets were used:
+From there, following datasets were used:
 	- Daily maximum temperature TX
 	- Daily minimum temperature TN
 	- Daily mean temperature TG